thesambassador/BarebonesObjectPooler/README.md

 ### Other notes
 The pools will grow as needed if you try and retrieve objects when the pool is empty.

+While the pool object is essentially a singleton, it's not really designed to be used across scenes.
+You should only have one ObjectPoolManager active at once.
+If you switch scenes, the new scene should have its own ObjectPoolManager, which will override the reference to the older pool.
+To me, it made more sense to have the pool be owned by the scene, and I don't work with multiple scenes active at once very often.
+I'm sure that I could better support this though.